fingerskier/manthra/README.md

 # Manthra

+If you don't have time to do it right, when will you have time to do it over?
+  JOHN WOODEN

 The greater danger for most of us lies not in setting our aim too high and falling short; but in setting our aim too low, and achieving our mark.
   Michaelangelo